 Are Baby Carrots “Soaked in Chlorine?”

-There’s a pretty big rumor going around that peeled baby carrots are “soaked in chlorine.”
+There’s a pretty big rumor going around that peeled baby carrots are “soaked in a chlorine solution.”
 Some even take it so far as to say what makes these carrots turn white over time is the chlorine coming to the surface.
-As it turns out, according to a written statement from Grimmway (maker of baby carrots), the carrots are treated with WATER that contains a small amount of chlorine.
+As it turns out, according to a written statement from Grimmway Farms (which is the largest producer of baby carrots in the United States), the carrots are treated with WATER that contains a small amount of chlorine.
 And this water/chlorine solution is “well within the limits established by the EPA and comparable to the amount acceptable in [public] drinking water.”

-I am by no means condoning the consumption of chlorine (that’s an even bigger issue), but the amount of chlorine in the water they use is 4 parts per million (ppm), which, for some, is similar to what’s coming out of your tap.
+I am by no means condoning the consumption of chlorine (that’s an even bigger issue), but the amount of chlorine in the water they use is 4 parts per million (ppm), which, for some, is similar to what’s in your drinking water.
 Again this is certainly not ideal, but I personally find that to be a lot less “dramatic” than carrots being soaked in straight up chlorine.
-They also said, “[The] chlorine is used to keep the carrots, the processing water and the processing equipment in a sanitary condition in order to prevent the spread of food-born pathogens [like e coli].”
+They also said, “[The] chlorine is used to keep the carrots, the processing water and the processing equipment in a sanitary condition in order to prevent the spread of food-born pathogens [like e. coli].”

 How Does that Compare to the Chlorine in a Pool?